openebs/openebs/contribute/CONTRIBUTING-TO-K8S-DEMO.md

 - Instruction Guide, that will help launch and verify the application.

 At a very high level, the process to contribute and improve is pretty simple:
 - Submit an Issue describing your proposed change.
-Or pick an existing issue tagged as [applications](https://github.com/openebs/openebs/labels/application)
+Or pick an existing issue tagged as [applications](https://github.com/openebs/openebs/labels/application).
-- Create your development branch
+- Create your development branch.
-- Commit your changes
+- Commit your changes.
-- Submit your Pull Request
+- Submit your Pull Request.
-- Submit an issue to update the [User Documentation](https://github.com/openebs/openebs/blob/master/documentation/source/install/install_usecases.rst)
+- Submit an issue to update the User Documentation.

 ***Note:** You could also help by just adding new issues for applications that are currently missing in the examples or by raising issues on existing applications for further enhancements.*